-- References to past UN resolutions and international treaties, providing the specific number or name of that document and the year it passed; - References to the UN Charter, as appropriate for the topic; - Past statements by the Secretary-General, a senior UN Secretariat member or by a Representative of a UN agency on the topic; - Reference to the work the UN has already done on the topic, whether by specialized agencies, regional bodies or working with non-governmental organizations; - Past statements on the topic by Representatives of your government, especially if these mention the significance of the specific issue to your country; - Specific suggestions of actions that your country will support in solving the issue in question.
+- References to past United Nations resolutions and international treaties, providing the specific number or name of that document and the year it passed - References to the United Nations Charter, as appropriate for the topic - Past statements by the Secretary-General, a senior United Nations Secretariat member or by a Representative of a United Nations agency on the topic - Reference to the work the United Nations has already done on the topic, whether by specialized agencies, regional bodies or working with non-governmental organizations - Past statements on the topic by Representatives of your government, especially if these mention the significance of the specific issue to your country - Specific suggestions of actions that your country will support in solving the issue in question

 Finally, it is important to note that a well-written public position paper is not about your country, but rather about what your country would like to accomplish on the topics of discussion in each simulation.
 Thus your public position papers should not talk about the problems facing your country, but rather the problems facing the international community.
-Other countries do not care as much about your internal issues, but rather are interested in where your country stands on the external issues under discussion at the UN.
-If your country is a clear example of a successful UN program in action, or if your country is a member of an affected group, you may want to include a brief reference to that in your paper; otherwise, there is usually no need to even mention specifics about your country in a position paper.
+If your country is a clear example of a successful United Nations program in action, or if your country is a member of an affected group, you may want to include a brief reference to that in your paper; otherwise, there is usually no need to even mention specifics about your country in a position paper.